swisstopo/swissgeol-boreholes-config/README.md

 ### S3-Compatible Object Storage

-In oder to be able to upload and save borehole attachements a S-3 compatible object storage must be configured.
-For testing purposes you can spin up a dockerized object storage.
+In order to be able to upload and save borehole attachments a S3 compatible object storage must be configured.
+For testing purposes, you can spin up a dockerized object storage.

 ```yml
 minio: